chrisdone/website/hakyll/posts/haskell-doesnt-have-macros.markdown

 $(aif [|calculate something|] [|use it|] [|something other|])
 ```

-Oh no! have to manually quote every argument myself!
+Oh no!
+I have to manually quote every argument myself!
 The quotation
 syntax isn't even short, I have to write `[| .. |]` around
 everything.
 No one will use your macros if they are like that.